awmanoj/awmanoj.github.io/_posts/2017-08-31-how-to-get-approximate-row-count-postgres.md

 Following can help us get an "approximate" count of rows in postgres:

 ```
-tkp-product-feed=> SELECT reltuples::BIGINT AS estimate FROM pg_class WHERE relname = 'product_feed';
+SAMPLEDB=> SELECT reltuples::BIGINT AS estimate FROM pg_class WHERE relname = 'SAMPLE';
  estimate
 ----------
  54296044